Developing Digital Success so it is scalable and transferable – How can you help?

 - Increase value for money from the investment in technology to develop learning

-The ‘Six-Pack’ framework for Developing Digital
+Developing the ‘Six-Pack’ framework for Developing Digital

-We are asking schools, EdTech companies and organisations to give us feedback on this Framework for developing digital elements and to share examples of success and we can easily assess against our 4 aims.
+We are asking schools, EdTech companies and organisations to give us feedback on this Framework for developing digital elements and to share examples of success that we can easily assess against our 4 aims.

 Six Pack examples so far – what can you offer?

-Some great examples here of how schools are developing digital-do you have something you can add or use?
+Some great examples here of how schools are developing digital.
+Do you have something you can add or use?

 a) Neelam Palmer, from Ashford School, an EdTech50 School, has written about the impact on learning of using technology through a development of pedagogy, with all stakeholders, at the heart of the Strategy to support learning.
 Neelam is now on her second cycle of development.